Category Archives: Humour

 Online Satirical Magazine Fails To Raise Laughter

 Sadly, an Onion article entitled “Fifth Grade Paper Doesn’t Stand Up To Peer Review” reminds me of my actual working life: DECATUR, IL—A three-member panel of 10-year-old Michael Nogroski’s fellow classmates at Nathaniel Macon Elementary School unanimously agreed Tuesday that his 327-word essay “Otters” did not meet the requirements for peer approval.
-Nogroski presented his results […]
+Nogroski presented his […]

 Stolen Cartoon